lprib/vm/README.md

 `[...]` denotes a param that is baked in to program memory. `(...)` denotes a param that is taken from the stack.
 They are recorded in the order that they were pushed to stack, ie. `(a) (b)` means b is at the top of the stack.

+All words are 16 bit (opcode and args).
+Endianness is decided by implementation.

 - `LOAD [addr]`: push value at `addr` in mem to stack
 - `STORE [addr] (n)`: store `n` to memory at `addr`